 Yet for the mature Gladstone, faith dictated principles not policies.
 When it came to public policy, he retained into old age an extraordinary suppleness of mind and action, a flexibility exhibited not so much in pragmatism, an art at which he did not always excel, but rather in his conception of ripeness - the notion that in applying principles, reform should be incremental and attempted only when circumstances and public opinion are sufficiently ripe for it to secure general acceptance.
 Ripeness is readily enough the cry of the weak-willed and nakedly populist.
-But not for Gladstone, who never doubted that the politician's duty was to aid the ripening process; and who never supposed that the implementation of reform would be uncontroversial, however ripe the time.
+But not for Gladstone, who never doubted that the politician's duty was to aid the ripening process; and who never supposed that the a long "period of corruption" during which the workers "finally reached the stage of being no more than an appendage of the great Liberal Party - ie of its oppressors, the capitalists".